mdom/podite/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see &lt;http://www.gnu.org/licenses/>.

-=head1 AUTHOR
+# AUTHOR

 Mario Domgoergen

-=cut